Liverpool Weekend Days Out

 2006 was the year that Moose first opened it’s doors to customers, and it’s been delighting them ever since with delicious American diner food cooked to perfection.
 The establishment has a brilliant Moosey theme for decoration.
 Several paintings of the antlered animal feature on the walls, and you’ll find a cool antler chandelier hanging above your head.

 Regularly there is a small wait for a table, around twenty minutes at the weekend, but it shows how popular the place has become since it opened.
 There’s a reason for this.
-The food, and coffee is ridiculously tasty.
+The food and coffee are ridiculously tasty.
 A wide choice of sweet and savoury breakfast items await you on the menu, ready to prepare you for the exciting bank holiday day out you have ahead of you.

 Thoroughly recommended is the waffles with vanilla ice cream.
 A pile of golden waffle arrives on your plate dusted with powdered sugar.
 The portion size is generous and you will be salivating before you even lift your fork.
-Complimenting it with maple syrup and vanillery ice-cream goodness makes absolute heaven in your mouth.
+Complimenting it with maple syrup and vanilla ice-cream goodness makes absolute heaven in your mouth.

 Prefer pancakes?
 A choice of blueberries or bacon is available, maple syrup to accompany both.
 Some people are baffled by this concoction but the advice is to never knock it until you have tried it!
 I was sceptical at first and put off sampling the strange sounding combination of flavours.
 It surprised me a lot and I’m now a huge fan.